Local Routing in Sparse and Lightweight Geometric Graphs: Routing

 This lemma allows us to store all edges of the Delaunay triangulation by distributing them over their endpoints.
 At each vertex $u$, we store: \begin{enumerate} \item Fully protected edges $uv$, with two additional bits to denote whether it is extreme, penultimate, or middle at $u$. \item Semi-protected edges $uv$ (only protected at $u$), with one additional bit denoting whether the clockwise or counterclockwise face path is a spanning path to $v$. \end{enumerate}

-We denote this augmented version of $\mathcal{BDG}(V)$ as a Marked Bounded Degree Graph or $\mathcal{MBDG}(V)$ for short.
+We can label the vertices of $\mathcal{BDG}(V)$ in this way, denoting this augmented graph as a Marked Bounded Degree Graph or $\mathcal{MBDG}(V)$ for short.
 Pseudocode and its running time analysis can be found in Appendix~\ref{app:MBDG}.

-\begin{theorem} $\mathcal{MBDG}(V)$ stores $O(1)$ words of information at each of its vertices. \end{theorem} \begin{proof} There are at most $5 \kappa$ edges, each with two additional bits, and $2 \kappa$ semi-protected edges, each with one additional bit, stored at each vertex, where $\kappa$ is a fixed constant. \end{proof}
+\begin{theorem} $\mathcal{MBDG}(V)$ stores $O(1)$ words of information at each of its vertices. \end{theorem} \begin{proof} According to Corollary~\ref{cor:desideratum1}, each vertex in $\mathcal{BDG}(V)$ is incident to at most $5\kappa$ (fully and semi) protected edges, where $\kappa$ is a fixed constant.
+From the above discussion a vertex may store 2 bits for each incident protected edge in $\mathcal{MBDG}(V)$, which immediately proves the theorem \end{proof}

-The routing algorithm now works as follows: At a high level, the simulation searches for a suitable candidate triangle $A_i$ at $v_i$.
-This is done by taking a walk from $v_i$ along a face to be defined later, ending at some vertex of $A_i$.
-Once at a vertex of $A_i$, we know the locations of the other vertices of this triangle and thus we can make the routing decision and we route to that vertex.
-Next, we describe how to route on the non-triangular faces of $\mathcal{MBDG}(V)$.
+In the remaining part of Section~\ref{ssec:routing} we will focus our attention on routing in $\mathcal{MBDG}(V)$.
+When we write ``an edge is followed" or ``walking along a face" or any statement of that sort, this is always done in $\mathcal{MBDG}(V)$ using only the information stored in each vertex unless otherwise stated.
+At a high level, the routing algorithm on $\mathcal{MBDG}(V)$ works as follows: the simulation searches for a suitable candidate triangle $A_i$ at $v_i$, possibly taking a walk from $v_i$ along a face to be defined later in order to do so.
+Once $A_i$ has been found, we will know the locations of $v_i, p, q$, where $p$ and $q$ are candidate vertices for $v_{i+1}$, and we can thus use the routing criteria of Bonichon~\etal's routing algorithm~\cite{bonichon2017upper} to determine whether to route to $p$ or to route to $q$.
+Next, we describe how to route on the non-triangular faces of $\mathcal{MBDG}(V)$; the vertices of any such face can always be labelled with $v, u_1, \dots, u_m$ where $vu_1$ and $vu_m$ are a middle edge and a penultimate edge at $v$ (see Figure~\ref{fig:face}).

+There are two different situations wherein we must route on such faces.
+The first situation is when we want to move from $v$ to any other vertex (the destination vertex along such a face is undetermined until it is reached); we shall use Unguided Face Walks to ensure a face-route with constant stretch in such a situation.
+The second situation is when we want to move from any other vertex on this face to $v$; we shall use Guided Face Walks to ensure a face-route with constant stretch in such a situation